 These self-adhesive stamps are being issued in sheets of 12.

-The Year of the Horse stamp is being issued as a Forever® stamp in self-adhesive souvenir sheets of 12.
-Forever stamps are always equal in value to the current First-Class Mail® one-ounce rate.
+The Battle of New Orleans and the Battle of Antietam Forever stamps are issued on sheets of 12.
+Forever stamps are always equal in value to the current First-Class Mail one-ounce rate.

 Made in the USA.